deliveroo/deliveroo.engineering/_guidelines/api-design.md

 An **entity** of the domain is _an object that is not defined by its attributes, but rather by a thread of continuity and its identity_.
-A given user, a given property are entities; their name may change without breaking the "thread of identity".
+A given user, a given hotel are entities; their name may change without breaking the "thread of identity".
 We refer to a given identity by a (unique) identifier, its URL.
 For instance, _User 1234_ can solely referred to by the URL `/users/1234`.

-A **concept** of a domain is the set of entities that have a similar representation and lifecycle; _users_ or _properties_ are concepts.
+A **concept** of a domain is the set of entities that have a similar representation and lifecycle; _users_ or _hotels_ are concepts.

 An entity can have any number of _representations_.
 The canonical one is obtained by requesting its URL, and is composed of